CBIOMES/global-ocean-model/docs/cbiomes_output.rst

 The `CBIOMES-global (alpha version)` monthly climatology has been interpolated to a :math:`1/2\times1/2^\circ` grid (see :ref:`interpolate`) and reformatted as `Netcdf <https://www.unidata.ucar.edu/software/netcdf/>`__ files (see :ref:`reformat`).

-The climatology folder can currently be accessed via `dropbox` (see below).
-It also contains the `solution booklet`, a `pdf` file generated as explained in :numref:`analyze`, that is a compilation of several hundred pictures documenting various aspects of `CBIOMES-global (alpha version)`.
+The `CBIOMES-global (alpha version)` climatology folder can currently be accessed via `dropbox`.
+It contains additional documentation including the `solution booklet` -- a `pdf` file that extensively depicts `CBIOMES-global (alpha version)` and that users can regenerate themselves (see :numref:`postprocess`).

 .. note::